Updated: Apr 27, 2022

 A common analogy used to visualise the importance of white space is silence in a musical composition.
 Without rests between the notes, listeners are unable to discern when the score has moved from one section to the next.
 The role of silence thus helps to create structure and facilitate the transition.

 Yet, the absence of sound does not mean that our brain is resting.
 Silence demarcates a piece so that listeners have ample time to structure and process their thoughts.
-It gives our mind the opportunity to make meaningful connections with the information we have just received and prepare ourselves to receive the forthcoming verses with greater anticipation.
+It gives our minds the opportunity to make meaningful connections with the information we have just received and prepare ourselves to receive the forthcoming verses with greater anticipation.

 The same goes for white space in the context of creating good designs.